 Neurotransmitters Role

 Neurotransmitters are these chemicals that carry signals, between neurons in the brain.
 There are neurotransmitters that play a role in how we experience gratitude.
-One of them is dopamine, which’s responsible for feelings of reward and pleasure.
+One of them is dopamine, which is responsible for feelings of reward and pleasure.
 So when we feel grateful our brain releases dopamine, making us feel good and rewarded.
 Another important neurotransmitter is serotonin, which helps regulate our mood.
 When we experience gratitude serotonin is released in the brain leading to an increase, in happiness and overall well being.

 In general the science, behind gratitude is intricate.
 Encompasses areas of the brain and chemical messengers.
 Engaging in gratitude can bring about enhancements, in well being underscoring its significance as an emotion to nurture.